Lead Poisoning and Premises Liability

 If an individual suffered lead poisoning in the workplace, then worker’s compensation will pay for their medical costs and lost income.
 However, for pain and suffering and emotional damage, the employee must sue the employer.
 This will help the employee find out if their employer has any coverage they can provide to the employee due to them not properly maintaining a safe work environment.

-Due to the level of difficulty that may come about with lead poisoning liability cases, it is highly suggested for individuals to reach out to an experienced premises liability attorney to get legal advice that will guide them in the right direction.
+Due to the level of difficulty that may come about with lead poisoning liability cases, it is highly suggested for individuals to reach out to a premises liability attorney to get legal advice that will guide them in the right direction.

 Contact Us to Find Out How We Can Help